 Guy graduated from Kings College, University of London in 1980 with a degree in Geology.
 He worked as a geophysicist with Hamilton Brothers predominantly in the North Sea before joining British Gas (later BG) in 1990.

 Guy's BG career took him to many parts of the world, including stints in south east Asia, the UK and Norway.
 In 2004 he became the exploration manager for BG in Norway.
 He took the same job in Wintershall Norge in January 2010.

-Eivind joined Revus in 2006.
-He holds a MSc degree in Petroleum Engineering from the University of Stavanger (UiS).
-During the last 20 years he has gained experience from the upstream oil & gas industry through various positions in different companies (Elf, Western Atlas, Enterprise Oil, and Shell).
+Eivind joined Revus in 2006 and came to Wintershall through the acquisition of Revus in 2009.
+He graduated from University of Stavanger (UiS) with a MSc degree in Petroleum Engineering in 1987, specialisation Reservoir Engineering.
+Since then he has gained experience from the upstream oil & gas industry through various positions in different companies including Elf, Western Atlas, Enterprise Oil, Shell, Revus and now Wintershall.

 Before choosing oil and gas, Alv was a director at Telenor Nett, participating in the digitising of Norway and helping to transform Telenor from a monopoly to a listed company on the Norwegian Stock Exchange.
 He also established a telecom company in Stavanger which he and his partners later sold to Alcatel Telecom.

 Alv graduated from the University of Stavanger in 1986 with a Bsc in Microprocessor technology and Economy.
 He also has a master’s degree in Strategy and Leadership from the Norwegian Business School (BI).